 Organisation Service Contact for 6.1 Emergency Services Lancashire Constabulary Police Service Coordinator of all responder services at any incident Emergency response for the protection of life.
 Lancashire Fire and Rescue Emergency response for the rescue of people trapped by fire, wreckage or debris, extinguishing fires and dealing with hazardous substances, inland water rescue.
+Emergency response for situations described.
 North West Ambulance Service Emergency medical treatment Emergency medical treatment Bowland & Pennine Mountain Rescue Team (Call out via Police) Carry out land search and rescue operations on behalf of the police force.
 Emergency land search and rescue Royal National Lifeboat Institute Carry out sea and water rescue operations Emergency sea and water rescue.
 Also help in inland flooding.
 6.2 Local Authorities Lancaster City Council To support the emergency services during an emergency and then lead the recovery process in returning the community back to normality following an incident.
-Issues relating to: Waste management Housing Environmental health Emergency Planning & Business Continuity Lancashire County Council To support the emergency services in the emergency phase and the recovery process following an incident.
-Issues relating to: • Education • Highways • Social services • Trading standards
+Issues relating to: • Waste management • Housing • Environmental health • Emergency Planning & Business Continuity Lancashire County Council To support the emergency services in the emergency phase and the recovery process following an incident.
+Issues relating to: Education Highways Social services Trading standards